-Over the course of the following months and a large part of the three years that have followed since, I sat with the feelings and thoughts that did not make sense to me and loved myself as best I could through untangling the chaos that was my mind and heart.
+Over the course of the following months and a large part of the next few years, I sat with the feelings and thoughts that did not make sense to me and loved myself as best I could through untangling the chaos that was my mind and heart.
 It was neither pretty nor easy.
 When I could not love myself, I let family and friends love me.
 When more support was needed I sought out counsellors, coaches, hypnotherapists and healers.
 I started my own support group for survivors of abuse to reach out to others and as a recovery tool for myself.

 On the journey through my own confusion, pain and shame, I uncovered the wounds that caused me to be repeatedly attracted to relationships and men that were hurtful and hurt me.
 I judged myself for not knowing better.
 Closing in on middle age, I wondered what was wrong about me that I did not seem to be ‘getting’ this thing called life.
 All around me my friends were married or happily paired off, investing in second homes or their children.
 Here was I still single and living month to month, struggling to let go of a man who didn’t even want to be with me.